Imagine a perfume house, founded in 1730, which is still operating out of its original premises, run by members of that same family.

-Long before home fragrance became the must-have for the fashionable home it is today, Floris also had a tradition of creating beautiful ways to fragrance your surroundings, as well as your self.
-Individually hand-poured and using fine fragrance ingredients, they also have quite a following.
-Comments fashion designer Julien Macdonald, ‘I have always loved Floris candles and particularly this season the abundance of the Hyacinth & Bluebell candles at my Spring Summer 2014 show filled the space and evoked a feeling of a journey through an enchanted garden befitting the mood and aesthetic of the dresses.
-It truly was a magical experience…’
+Long before fragrance for the home became the must-have it is, Floris also had a tradition of beautifully fragrancing our surroundings.
+Individually hand-poured and using fine fragrance ingredients, the candles have quite a following.
+Comments fashion designer Julien Macdonald, ‘I have always loved Floris candles; we lit Hyacinth & Bluebell for a spring-summer show to evoke a feeling of a journey through an enchanted garden, befitting the mood and aesthetic of the dresses.
+A magical experience…’

 And today – through scented candles, and all manner of fragrant treats – Floris family members still keep the flame burning, in a unique business with a history other perfume houses can only dream of.

 Here’s to the next 300 years or so, Floris…

 Please wait - loading perfume house fragrances...